ruuda/blog/posts/2014-08-22-writing-a-path-tracer-in-rust-part-5-multithreading.md

 ---
-title: Writing a path tracer in Rust, part 5: multithreading
+title: Writing a path tracer in Rust, part 5: tonemapping
 date: 2014-08-22 11:40
 ---